Tirth-Jignesh-Raval/SQL-Python-IBMDb2-on-Cloud/README.md

 # Objectives
-After complting this lab you will be able to:

 ## Understand the dataset for Chicago Public School level performance
 ## Store the dataset in an Db2 database on IBM Cloud instance